MartinKibsgaard/MartinKibsgaard/README.md

-# 👋 Hi, I’m Martin Kibsgaard
+# 👋 Hey there!
+I’m Martin Kibsgaard

-## About Me
+## 👨‍💻 About Me
-- 🎓 I’m currently studying **Computer Science (Datamatiker)** in Aarhus, Denmark.
+- I'm a Computer Science student based in Aarhus, Denmark.
-- 🐕 Former operational dog handler in the Danish Armed Forces with a background in discipline and teamwork.
+- Previously served as an operational dog handler in the Danish Armed Forces – where I learned the value of discipline, resilience, and teamwork.
-- 👩‍👧 Proud father to a 3-year-old daughter who is my biggest motivation.
+- Proud and devoted father to a 3-year-old girl who inspires everything I do.

 ## 👀 Interests
 - 💻 Passionate about **cybersecurity**, **AI development**, and building impactful IT solutions.